How to Price Your IT Services in the UAE Without Losing Money

 Direct costs typically include the salaries or contractor fees of the team members working on the engagement, any software licenses or cloud infrastructure purchased specifically for the client, and any third-party services procured on the client's behalf.

-Indirect costs — which must be allocated across all your revenue — include your license renewal fees, office rent, accounting and compliance fees, insurance, and the salaries of non-billable staff such as administrative or sales personnel.
+Indirect costs — which must be allocated across all your revenue — include your license renewal fees, office rent, accounting and compliance fees, insurance, and the salaries of non-billable staff.
+Many founders price based on direct costs alone and then wonder why the business is not profitable.

 Step 2: Understand the VAT Position

 If your business is VAT-registered, the 5% VAT you charge on UAE invoices does not belong to your company.
 It is collected on behalf of the Federal Tax Authority and must be remitted on a quarterly basis.
-This means that if you invoice a UAE client AED 10,000 plus VAT, the total invoice is AED 10,500.
-Your revenue is AED 10,000.
-The AED 500 is a liability, not income.

 Step 3: Build in a Corporate Tax Provision

 If your business is profitable enough to exceed the AED 375,000 threshold, a portion of your earnings will be subject to the 9% Corporate Tax rate.
 This is a real cost of doing business that should be reflected in your pricing strategy.
-While you do not pay Corporate Tax on a per-invoice basis, it is prudent to maintain a mental model of your projected annual profit and ensure your pricing structure supports the desired net-of-tax return.

 Step 4: Price for Value, Not Just Cost